haskellweekly/haskellweekly/data/newsletter/issue-211.markdown

   > This is a response to Hierarchical Free Monads: The Most Developed Approach In Haskell.

 - [Interview about Composition in Blockchain Implementations](http://www.well-typed.com/blog/2020/05/interview-with-edsko-and-duncan-about-composition-in-blockchain-implementations/) by Duncan Coutts and Edsko de Vries
-  > Well-Typed’s Edsko and Duncan were recently interviewed by Anthony Quinn for the IOHK blog on the work they are doing on the Cardano blockchain project.
+  > Well-Typed's Edsko and Duncan were recently interviewed by Anthony Quinn for the IOHK blog on the work they are doing on the Cardano blockchain project.

 - [Match URI templates with Burrito](https://dev.to/tfausak/match-uri-templates-with-burrito-4a1p) by Taylor Fausak
   > I'm happy to announce that version 1.1.0.0 of Burrito, my URI template library for Haskell, can now perform this matching operation!